The Napa Wine Project

 Parking is to the side of a long driveway on top of a hill surrounded by olive trees (these trees were transplanted from their Soda Ranch property).
 Other items to note as you pull in the parking lot – three cork trees are planted here (look at the intriguing bark), the compass embedded in the pull around area used to be a grass patch which kept getting run over by drivers (Diane wanted to put in a fountain here but wasn’t able to get approval by the county) and the circular stained glass window above the entrance – look closely, this window contains 14 images of wine bottles all intertwined together.

 As visitors walk up the stone steps to the main winery glance to your left – you will have excellent views of Napa Valley.
 As you walk through the hallway prior to entering the tasting room look for the French Ratatouille poster hanging on the wall with Remy holding a glass of wine.
 Always a favorite with visitors, Diane personally hung this on the wall many years ago.
-The tasting room offers two primary tastings; the Taste of Silverado and the Premier tasting.
+As of our latest update to this review, the tasting room offers two primary tastings: Taste of Silverado and the Premier tasting.
 The Premier tasting includes some of their higher end wines including some only sold directly at the winery.
-The staff is very knowledgeable and they are happy to answer your wine related questions.
+The staff are very knowledgeable, and they are happy to answer your wine related questions.

 Some of the best views from the Stags Leap District are from their outdoor terrace – looking north, the views are grand with both vineyard and hillside land anchored by the tallest mountain in the area far to the north – Mt.
 St. Helena.
 And while looking north don’t forget to look down at the cobblestones embedded in the floor of the courtyard – they have an interesting story.
 They were originally hand-carved in Belgium – loaded onto a ship as ballast and once they reached New York City were embedded into streets (replacing original dirt streets).